This content has been automatically translated from Ukrainian.

 The first playing cards appeared in China around the 9th century, and over time they spread to India and Persia before reaching Europe in the 14th century.
 Europeans adapted the cards to their cultural realities, creating different suits and face cards.

 Interestingly, in different countries, cards could have different names and images.
-For example, Italian and Spanish decks use suits of swords, cups, coins, and clubs, which also reflect their cultural heritage.
+For example, Italian and Spanish cards use the suits of swords, cups, coins, and clubs, which also reflect their cultural heritage.

-Most modern card decks have four suits: spades, hearts, clubs, and diamonds.
+Most modern decks of cards have four suits: spades, hearts, clubs, and diamonds.
 These names come from different traditions and have deep symbolic meanings:

 - Spades: The name "spades" comes from the French "pique," which means "spear" or "spike."
 In early European decks, this suit symbolized weapons and military affairs, and in modern interpretation, it is often associated with complex or dangerous situations.